Creating an SSL/TLS certificate for FlashEdge distribution

 1. Sign in to the FlashEdge.

-2. Choose the distribution for which you want to create a certificate.
+2. Choose the CDN zone for which you want to create a certificate.

 Your certificate request is submitted, and the status of your new certificate is changed to PENDING\_VALIDATION.
 During this time, FlashEdge waits for you to add a validation CNAME record to the DNS of the primary domain.